Overview of Roth 401k

 The limits for Roth 401k contributions are the same as for traditional 401k contributions.
 In 2018, the maximum you can contribute to a 401k (as salary deferral) is $18,500.
 You can do all of that as Roth, all of it as traditional, or you can direct a portion of your salary to each option.
 If you’re over the age of 50, you can contribute an additional $6,000 per year.

 Employee vs. Employer Dollars

-When you direct part of your salary to a 401k, you’re making “salary deferral” contributions (which are also referred to as “employee” contributions), and you can choose whether you want to make traditional, Roth, or both types of contributions.
-Your employer might also contribute to the plan and help you build up your retirement savings.
-Those contributions (which might be matching contributions or profit sharing contributions) are referred to as employer contributions.
-Employer contributions will generally be “pre-tax” contributions into your account.
+Employee: When you direct part of your salary to a 401k, you’re making “salary deferral” contributions (also known as “employee” contributions).
+For those contributions, you can choose whether you want to make traditional, Roth, or both types of contributions—up to the total annual limit.

 Does it Make Sense to use Roth?

 Roth 401k is simply an option, and it might or might not make sense for you.
 Speak with your tax preparer or a qualified tax advisor before making your decision.